 The Altira Macau site is located on a plot of land in Taipa, Macau of approximately 5,230 square meters (equivalent to approximately 56,295 square feet) under a 25-year land lease agreement with the Macau government which is renewable for successive periods of up to ten years each.
 In March 2006, the Macau government granted the land on which Altira Macau is located to Altira Developments.
-The land premium of approximately MOP149.7 million (equivalent to approximately US\$18.7 million) was fully paid in July 2006, a guarantee deposit of approximately MOP157,000 (equivalent to approximately US\$20,000) was paid upon acceptance of the land lease terms in 2006 and government land use fees of approximately MOP1.4 million (equivalent to approximately US\$171,000) per annum are payable.
+The land premium of approximately MOP149.7 million (equivalent to approximately US\$18.7 million) was fully paid in July 2006, a guarantee deposit of approximately MOP157,000 (equivalent to approximately US\$18.7 million) was fully paid in July 2006 and government land use fees of approximately MOP1.4 million (equivalent to approximately US\$171,000) per annum are payable.
 The amounts may be adjusted every five years as agreed between the Macau government and us using applicable market rates in effect at the time of the adjustment.